krishnadurai/kubeflow-auth-prototype/README.md

 ![Authentication and Authorization in Kubeflow](assets/auth-istio.png)

-## Create SLL Certificates
+## Create SSL Certificates

-This example is going to need three domains:
+This example is going to require three domains:
 - dex.example.org: For the authentication server
-- login.example.org: For the client application for authentication
+- login.example.org: For the client application for authentication through dex (optional)
-- ldap-admin.example.org: For the admin interface to create LDAP users and groups
+- ldap-admin.example.org: For the admin interface to create LDAP users and groups (optional)

 **Note**: Replace *example.org* with your own domain.